Ideal School and College

-Ideal School and College (আইডিয়াল স্কুল অ্যান্ড কলেজ), commonly known as Motijheel Ideal School and College (despite the school having 2 more branches, at Banasree and Mugda) is an educational institution in Bangladesh established in 1969.
-Although the school was set up to cater to the children of the surrounding areas, students come from all parts of Dhaka.
+Ideal School and College (আইডিয়াল স্কুল অ্যান্ড কলেজ), commonly known as Motijheel Ideal School and College (despite the school having 2 more branches, at Banasree and Mugda) is an educational institution in Bangladesh established in 1965.
+Although the school was set up to cater to the children of the surrounding areas of the Motijheel Quarters, students come from all parts of Dhaka.
 The institution has three campuses in Dhaka, at Motijheel, Mugda and Banasree.
 In 1972 after the liberation war with the hand of Politician Navid Bara the school got a renovation.

 History

 Ideal School and College started as a primary school on 15 March 1965 in Motijheel at the initiative of residents of Motijheel AGB Colony.
 The school was upgraded to a junior school in 1968, and after independence the school was upgraded to a full-fledged high school in 1968.
 Students from the school participated in Secondary School Certificate (SSC) examinations (O-level equivalent) for the first time in 1973.

 Classes are held in two shifts: morning shift and day shift.
 There are two faculties for secondary education: Science and Commerce.
 The school does not have any Arts faculty.
 There are many extra-curricular clubs present, and branches of BNCC and Scouts are also present.

 During the first 25 years, the school kept its growth as a high school only (10 years of formal education according to the Bangladeshi Standards).
 Following the demand and the requests from the guardians, a college (11th and 12th year of formal education according to the Bangladeshi Standards) for female students was added here in 1991.

 The administration opened a new branch on the occasion of the 30th anniversary in 1998 in the Banasree residential project of Rampura with 702 students.
 Faizur Rahman is the founder-headmaster of the institution.
 In 2003, the English version section of Motijheel campus opened.
 In 2012, the Banasree English version section was opened.
 Seeing the request of people, the government has granted 1 acre and 6 katha or 402 m^{2} for a new branch in Mugda.
 In 2011, the third branch of Ideal School and College opened.
 The former prime minister of Bangladesh, Sheikh Hasina, inaugurated this branch by laying the foundation stone of the proposed academic building.
 At present, around twenty-six thousand students are studying in this institution.